syncfusion-content/xamarin-docs/Xamarin/Carousel-View/overview.md

 ---
-layout : post
+layout: post
-title : Overview of Syncfusion Carousel control for Xamarin.Forms description : A quick go through to learn about the Carousel control and the key features available in it. platform : Xamarin control : Carousel documentation : ug
+title: Overview of Syncfusion Carousel control for Xamarin.Forms
+description: This section will explain about Overview and available key features of Syncfusion carousel view in xamarin.forms.
+platform: Xamarin
+control: Carousel
+documentation: ug
 ---

 # Xamarin Carousel (SfCarousel) Overview